 II.
 Career Development While at Georgia Tech

-Georgia Tech's Office of Grad Studies has a Career Development page that gives information on a variety of workshops, services and contacts to help with finding employment after graduation.
+Georgia Tech's Office of Grad Studies has a Professional Development page that gives information on a variety of workshops, services and contacts to help with finding employment after graduation.
 All Physics Ph.D. students are encouraged to make use of these programs and services throughout their time at Georgia Tech.
 These programs include:

 - Tech to Teaching Certificate Program for students interested in future teaching careers

 - Preparing Future Faculty Workshops that help students get ready for the academic job market.
 See also this page for some helpful advice on preparing the teaching and research statements needed for academic job applications.

 - Professional Development Roadmaps to help students organize their development activities

-- Versatile Ph.D. for students interested in exploring nonacademic career options, check out IMPact from the APS which connects students to physicists working in industry.
+- For students interested in exploring nonacademic career options, check out IMPact from the APS which connects students to physicists working in industry.
 (See also this page from the AIP about private sector jobs for physics Ph.Ds.)

 III.
 Graduate Interns & Co-ops

 Current School of Physics Ph.D. students, in consultation with their research advisor, may find it useful to spend a semester or two working as an Intern or as a Co-op Student (some possible internship opportunites are listed by the APS; see also intern and GRA opportunities at GTRI).
 There is no tuition associated with the Graduate Co-op Program, nor are there any required fees.
 Students are provided full-time enrollment status through registration in an audit credit Graduate Co-op course.
 This permits students to retain all privileges of full-time enrolled students while on work assignments.
 Full information, plus a FAQ, can be found at the Georgia Tech Co-Op/Internship website.